MicrosoftDocs/memdocs/memdocs/intune/apps/mamedge-5-acp-edge.md

 title: Use App Configuration Policies for Microsoft Edge for Business
 titleSuffix:
-description: Use App Configuration Policy for Microsoft Edge for Business.
+description: Use app configuration policy for Microsoft Edge for Business.
 keywords:
 author: Erikre
 ms.author: erikre